 “The strangest thing about people being shocked to learn how much certain Twitch streamers have earned is that that information has always been publicly available.
 Other companies do try to keep it a secret, but Twitch never has.
 Sub count x 2.5 is a good place to start”

 Some streamers even took time out to mock the pay leaks.

 In fact, despite the enormity of the leak, there don’t appear to be any major consequences for Twitch users whatsoever.
 Twitch responded to safety concerns by saying “At this time, we have no indication that login credentials have been exposed.”
-It would also appear that neither addresses nor banking information have been compromised.
-With regards to credit card details held on file, Twitch were quick to note that, “Full credit card numbers are not stored by Twitch, so full credit card numbers were not exposed.”
+It would also appear that neither addresses nor banking information has been compromised.
+With regards to credit card details held on file, Twitch was quick to note that, “Full credit card numbers are not stored by Twitch, so full credit card numbers were not exposed.”

 In a blog post late last night, Twitch blamed the leak on, “an error in a Twitch server configuration change that was subsequently accessed by a malicious third party”.
 In the post, they also alerted users that “out of an abundance of caution, we have reset all stream keys” with a link to where the new stream keys can be found https://dashboard.twitch.tv/settings/stream.

-So now it would seem that the leak, described yesterday by a BBC cyber reporter as, “the biggest leak I have ever seen - an entire company's most valuable data cleaned out in one fell swoop.” will end up having surprisingly little impact, at least on the end user.
-As one of the platform’s most high profile content creators, Smitty, pointed out in an amusing twitter post, it looks to have been a case of,
+So now it would seem that the leak, described yesterday by a BBC cyber reporter as, “the biggest leak I have ever seen - an entire company's most valuable data cleaned out in one fell swoop.” will end up having surprisingly little impact, at least on the end-user.
+As one of the platform’s most high profile content creators, Smitty, pointed out in an amusing Twitter post, it looks to have been a case of,

 Nevertheless, we at Casinogrounds would encourage all our members who use Twitch to reset their Twitch passwords and enable 2 step authentication as its always better to be safe than sorry.